mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 -> **NOTE:** A network container is created for a cluster to reside in.
 To use this container with another resource, such as peering, reference the computed`container_id` attribute on the cluster.

 -> **NOTE:** If you enable a Backup Compliance Policy, no user, regardless of role, can disable the Backup Compliance Policy without contacting MongoDB support, delete a backup snapshot, decrease the retention time for a snapshot after it's taken, disable Cloud Backup, modify the backup policy for an individual cluster below the minimum requirements set in the Backup Compliance Policy, or delete the Atlas project if any snapshots exist.
-For more details see (Backup Compliance Policy Prohibited Actions and Considerations)[https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy/#configure-a-backup-compliance-policy].
+For full list of impacts and more details see [Backup Compliance Policy Prohibited Actions and Considerations](https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy/#configure-a-backup-compliance-policy).

 ~> **IMPORTANT:**